-- 20.1.1 Applications for subdivision shall require the concurrent or prior adoption of a Local Plan, unless otherwise directed by the policies of this Plan. - 20.1.2 Subdivision applications shall address and adhere to the requirements of the supporting Local Plan and the policies of this Plan. - 20.1.3 When considering applications for subdivision approval, the Municipality should evaluate tentative plans of subdivision in terms of the following considerations: - a) The natural condition of the lands proposed for subdivision and the manner in which these conditions (ie. topography, environmentally sensitive areas, etc.) have been integrated into the design of the tentative plan of subdivision; - b) The serviceability of the proposed parcels by private and public utilities; - c) The suitability of each of the proposed parcels to accommodate a building site of sufficient area to permit the development of a residential building and ancillary structures; - d) The context of the lands proposed for subdivision and the compatibility of the proposed design with adjacent lands including, but not limited to, site conditions, parcel sizes, visual impact, etc.; - e) The intensification potential of the Tentative Plan of Subdivision and the flexibility of the proposed design to accommodate future subdivision; - f) The conformity of the Tentative Plan of Subdivision with any Concept Plan prepared and/or adopted pursuant to the provisions of this Plan; - g) The design of the proposed road system having regard for Municipal Engineering Standards and integration with the Municipal and Provincial road hierarchy;
+- 20.1.1 Applications for subdivision shall require the concurrent or prior adoption of a Conceptual Scheme or Master Site Development Plan, unless otherwise directed by the policies of this Plan. - 20.1.2 Subdivision applications shall address and adhere to the requirements of the supporting Conceptual Scheme or Master Site Development Plan and the policies of this Plan. - 20.1.3 When considering applications for subdivision approval, the Municipality should evaluate tentative plans of subdivision in terms of the following considerations: - a) The natural condition of the lands proposed for subdivision and the manner in which these conditions (i.e. topography, environmentally sensitive areas, etc.) have been integrated into the design of the tentative plan of subdivision; - b) The serviceability of the proposed parcels by private and public utilities; - c) The suitability of each of the proposed parcels to accommodate a building site of sufficient area to permit the development of a residential building and ancillary structures; - d) The context of the lands proposed for subdivision and the compatibility of the proposed design with adjacent lands including, but not limited to, site conditions, parcel sizes, visual impact, etc.; - The intensification potential of the Tentative Plan of Subdivision and the flexibility of the proposed design to accommodate future subdivision; - The conformity of the Tentative Plan of Subdivision with any Conceptual Scheme or Master Site Development Plan prepared and/or adopted pursuant to the provisions of this Plan;

-- h) Conformity to this Plan, which may necessitate an amendment to the Plan; - i) Any other matter deemed appropriate by the Municipality. - 20.1.4 Subdivision design and servicing shall comply with the County's Servicing Standards.
+- The design of the proposed road system having regard for Municipal Engineering Standards and integration with the Municipal and Provincial road hierarchy; - h) Conformity to this Plan, which may necessitate an amendment to the Plan; and - i) Any other matter deemed appropriate by the County. - 20.1.4 Subdivision design and servicing shall comply with the County's Servicing Standards.